tamilarasan2001/M1_Projectgoal_util/1_Requirements/README.md

  Movie Ticket Booking System have few inbuilt features like Admin Login.
 Admin Can Change Price of a Ticket.
 Admin Can View the Reserved Tickets.
 Admin Exit System.
 User Login with Credatials.User View the Movies Avaliable.
 User Purchase a Ticket.
 User View the avaliable seats.
 User Cancel a Ticket.
 User Exit System.
  # SWOT ANALYSIS
  ![SWOT](https://user-images.githubusercontent.com/98837668/153398368-f721088a-44a1-4f69-b9dd-9696831ccc56.png)
+ # 4W's and 1'H
+# Who
+Theater
+# What
+To Build the system to Book tickets,
+Cancel tickets,
+Change ticket price
+View all booking records